jenkinsci/slack-plugin/README.md

 slackSend(channel: '#general', attachments: attachments)
 ```

-Blocks (this feature requires a 'bot user' integration):
+Blocks (this feature requires a 'bot user' and a custom slack app):
 ```groovy
 blocks = [
 	[